 The Department of Education (ED) offers internships for students interested in a career in government and federal education, policy, and administration.
 Check their website for current internship opportunities in the following areas:

 High school students can explore this database of internships, filtering by experience level and compensation.
 This site also provides blogs and articles with helpful information about the internship application process, interviews, cover letters, and more!

 As a high school student, you should look for ways to enhance your resume, increase your knowledge in a specific area, and better qualify yourself for competitive placements, programs, and classes.
 Take advantage of any opportunity to gain real-world experience.

-When universities review your application, many pay close attention to your extracurriculars, especially highly competitive colleges, since most of their applicants are already academically qualified.
+When highly competitive universities review your application, they pay close attention to your extracurriculars since most of their applicants are already academically qualified.
 Strong extracurriculars, especially those from high-profile companies, that showcase your leadership, responsibilities, and role help you stand out from other qualified candidates.